Icinga/icinga2/doc/6-distributed-monitoring.md

 Read them carefully before you decide on one of the two options -- do not mix them, as this will make things unnecessarily complicated.

-**Note**: Check results are always send from the child nodes to the parent nodes.
-That happens automatically and is ensured by the cluster protocol.
+**Note**: Check results are always sent from the child nodes to the parent nodes.
+This happens automatically and is ensured by the cluster protocol.

 ### <a id="distributed-monitoring-top-down"></a> Top Down